Degrees and Certifications:

 Mr. Chris Riess

-Course Overview: Eighth grade Social Studies provides a comprehensive course in which students will be exposed to the following historical events: The Age of Jackson, Westward Expansion, Society and Culture before the Civil War, Sectionalism, The Civil War, Reconstruction, Industrial and Economic Growth, and The Progressive Era.
+Course Overview: Eighth grade Social Studies provides a comprehensive course in which students will be exposed to the following historical events: The Early Republic, The Age of Jackson, Westward Expansion, Society and Culture before the Civil War, Sectionalism, The Civil War, Reconstruction, Industrial and Economic Growth, and The Progressive Era.

 Assignments: Students can expect to have homework Monday-Thursday evenings, assignments will vary in length.
 Homework is to reinforce the information that is covered in class, and will help them to retain the material.
 Homework assignments should be written in student agendas and be found on staff web site.